mattparker/lamplighthelp/v0/23-2-0_Viewing_existing_Evals_Direct_campaigns.markdown

 The table here shows you a list of all the campaigns which have been set up so far, the dates that they were opened and some basic information, including the number of invitees and the number of respondents.

-You can use the 'Search' bar directly above the table to filter the records you see by date, work area, custom fields, and to add additional columns to view.
+You can use the 'Search' bar directly above the table to filter the records you see by date, {{workarea}}, custom fields, and to add additional columns to view.
 See the 'filter' section below.

 Using the context menu (small square on the left of each row), you also have a number of options.